LucyHeath/Lay-by/README.md

 * **Average user rating** is calculated from the user reviews.
 * **`CarouselImage.js`** component shows the location images (served by Cloudinary) and the movement and variety of images provides interest to the page.
 * **`InforgraphicSingle.js`** component displays the site key data.
 It would have benefitted from use of tooltips and the font being slightly larger.
-* **Mapbox** injects a pictoral representation of the location, and the user can zoon in/out and view the lat and long.
+* **Mapbox** injects a pictorial representation of the location.The user can zoom in/out and view the latitude and longitude.
 * **Tabs** toggle between the review and mapkeep the page design clean and minimal.
 * **"Edit Location"** and **"Delete Location"** buttons display if the user is the location owner.
 A modal to prevent accidental deletion would have been useful here.